lispcast/reflection-test/README.md

 Some simple code to play with eliminating reflection in the Clojure compiler.

+Please checkout the `START` tag for the "before" code.

 This code was used in the *Warn on Reflection* lesson in the [*PurelyFunctional.tv Online Mentoring*][ment] program.